-A site may use this tool to complete a self-assessment at any time and to prepare for an onsite monitoring visit.
-This self-assessment tool can help program leaders identify strengths and weaknesses in program implementation.
-During an onsite monitoring visit, compliance will be verified with accurate documentation and records retention.
+During a site monitoring visit, compliance will be verified with accurate documentation.
 Programs are encouraged to organize, label, file, and retain records for evidence.
 Records may be in either paper or electronic format but should be easily accessible during the review process.
+A site may also use this tool to complete a self-assessment at any time.